Menu

 What Are Industrial LED High Temperature Lights

 Standard LED fixtures can fail prematurely when ambient temperatures exceed their operating limits.
-High temperature LED lights are specifically engineered for environments where sustained heat would damage conventional fixtures, helping maintain reliable illumination and long service life.
+High temperature LED lights are engineered for industrial environments where sustained heat, radiant heat, poor airflow, dust, vibration, moisture, or other harsh conditions can damage conventional lighting.

-These fixtures use heat-resistant components, oversized thermal management systems, reinforced housings, and specialized driver designs to operate in environments ranging from 176°F (80°C) to 392°F (200°C), depending on model.
-Many fixtures are also designed to withstand dust, moisture, vibration, and other harsh industrial conditions.
+These fixtures use heat-resistant components, thermal management systems, durable housings, and specialized driver designs to operate in elevated ambient temperatures ranging from 176°F / 80°C to 392°F / 200°C, depending on model.
+Some high-temperature fixtures also support remote driver installation, which keeps sensitive electrical components away from the hottest areas.

-High temperature LED lights are commonly used in steel mills, foundries, power plants, aluminum smelting facilities, glass manufacturing operations, and other industrial environments where elevated ambient temperatures make standard lighting unsuitable.
+High temperature LED lights are commonly used in steel mills, foundries, power plants, aluminum smelting facilities, glass manufacturing plants, kilns, industrial ovens, pulp and paper mills, boiler rooms, and other heat-intensive industrial environments where standard fixtures are not suitable.

 Selection and Installation Note: Product specifications, ratings, controls, certifications, and warranty coverage vary by model.
 Confirm the selected product specification before ordering.
 For code-sensitive, electrical, emergency, hazardous-location, or safety-critical applications, verify requirements with your local inspector or a licensed electrical professional.